finopsfoundation/tac/README.md

 ## SIGs
 The TAC will approved the formation of SIGs.
 Currently, the following Special Interest Groups are being considered:

-FinOps-for-Kubernetes (with a whitepaper delivered at CNC NA) FinOps-for-Finance (for Finance practitioners) FinOps-for-Engineers (for Finance practitioners) Education Committee
+* FinOps-for-Kubernetes (with a whitepaper delivered at CNC NA)
+* FinOps-for-Finance (for Finance practitioners)
+* FinOps-for-Engineers (for Finance practitioners)
+* Education Committee
-FinOps-for-AWS
+* FinOps-for-AWS
-FinOps-for-GCP
+* FinOps-for-GCP
-FinOps-for-Azure
+* FinOps-for-Azure
+* DIY-FinOps

 ## Working Groups
 The TAC has created the following working groups to investigate and discuss the following topics: